jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 | ActivatorCreateInstance | ColdStart   |   262.600 μs |  35.240 μs |  9.152 μs |  1.74 |    0.06 |
 | IdActivatorCreate       | ColdStart   | 1,333.800 μs | 148.963 μs | 38.685 μs |  8.82 |    0.27 |

+You can see in the results that:
+- Direct construction is always fastest.
+- Activator is flexible but slow (and allocates much more).
+- IL Emit is almost as fast as direct construction after the first call, with allocations identical to direct construction.
+- The cold-start penalty for IL Emit is significant (due to delegate compilation), but only paid once.
+- IL Emit allocations per instance are identical to direct construction.

 ### Summary